Genivia/RE-flex/doc/index.md

 In summary, RE/flex is really several things combined into one package:

-- a faster, feature-rich replacement of Flex++ and Flex;
+- a faster, feature-rich extension of Flex++.

 - a stand-alone regex library for fast regex matching in C++;